 An effective dissertation proposal presentation also describes the methods for obtaining data and how it will be analyzed.
-Research proposals are primarily used to convince experts that your research will make a significant impact.
+Research proposals are primarily used to convince experts that your research will significantly impact.
 To ensure your proposal is well-structured and impressive, make sure to write it well.

 A dissertation proposal is an important part of your master's or doctoral dissertation.
-The plan outlines the work you will have to do to complete the degree in the future.
+The plan outlines the work you must do to complete the degree in the future.

 Dissertation proposals vary in length depending on the field.
 Nevertheless, longer proposals usually take more than 20 pages, while shorter ones are typically 9 to 10 pages long.